MatthewDailey/hackathon-322-agent/RUNBOOK.md

 ## Important notes

-- If you ever notice anything is wrong, don't hesitate to notify the rest of the team before continuing your investigation.
+- If you ever notice anything is wrong, don't hesitate to notify the rest of the team by saying something outloud before continuing your investigation.

 - Save a log of what you checked, what results you found and what you determined from that.
 This log will be helpful for the retrospective and improving in the future.